AdedamolaXL/METEROR-CITY/README.md

     The Worst Outcome of Decentralization for Crypto and Blockchain Leading to Meteor City Civilization

-The worst outcome of the current decentralization movement for crypto and blockchain, aiming to achieve a city like Elysium, is the potential for increased inequality and exclusion.
+The worst outcome is the potential for increased inequality and exclusion.
 While decentralization holds immense promise, there are several concerns and risks that need to be acknowledged and addressed:

  * Unequal Access and Technical Barriers: In a decentralized city like, access to technology and digital infrastructure becomes crucial.
 However, if not properly managed, it can lead to a digital divide, where certain segments of the population may lack the necessary resources, skills, or connectivity to participate fully.
 This can exacerbate existing inequalities and create exclusionary dynamics within the city.